-WATER TREATMENT FACILITY...Arlington currently operates two plants to treat and purify raw water prior to distribution for use.
+WATER TREATMENT FACILITY...
+Arlington currently operates two water treatment plants to treat and purify raw water prior to distribution for use.
 The Pierce-Burch Water Treatment Plant (PBWTP), located in west Arlington, treats raw water pumped into the plant from Lake Arlington.
-The PBWTP has a present ozonated treatment capacity of 75 million gallons per day (MGD).
-At this time, there are no plans to expand the plant.
+The south PBWTP has a present ozonated treatment capacity of 75 million gallons per day (MGD).
+At this time, there are no plans to expand the PBWTP.
 However, land is available at the site to accommodate an additional 100 MGD capacity treatment facility in the future, if needed.
+The north PBWTP has a capacity of 34 MGD and utilizes a conventional treatment process.

-The rapid population growth and development in the southern part of the City necessitated the construction of the John F. Kubala Water Treatment Plant (JKWTP), located on US Highway 287 at Eden Road.
+The 1980's population growth and development in the southern part of the City necessitated the construction of the John F. Kubala Water Treatment Plant (JKWTP).
 The JKWTP began serving Arlington's citizens in May 1989.
 The plant receives its raw water directly from the Tarrant Regional Water District's (TRWD) Richland Chambers and Cedar Creek pipelines.
 Beginning in August 1998, TRWD also began delivering water from Lake Benbrook, a U.S. Army Corps of Engineers-owned reservoir.
-The JKWTP currently has a rated treatment capacity of 65 MGD and is currently under construction for expansion to a treatment capacity of 97.5 MGD by the spring of 2010.
+The JKWTP has recently completed an expansion project, expanding the rated treatment capacity to 97.5 MGD from 65 MGD.
 It can be further expanded as demand necessitates to an ultimate treatment capacity of 130 MGD.

 THE DISTRIBUTION SYSTEM...
 The City's water distribution system is divided into three pressure planes, referred to as the Upper pressure plane, Ridge Pointe pressure plane, and Lower pressure plane.
 The Upper and Ridge Pointe pressure planes are supplied by the JKWTP, which is a newer, more energy efficient plant and is operated at maximum capacity whenever possible.
 The Pierce-Burch Water Treatment Plant supplies the remaining volume necessary to meet citywide demand in the Lower pressure plane.
 With this arrangement, the JKWTP normally supplies all of the water required by the Upper and Ridge Pointe pressure planes, and as much of the water as is possible in the Lower pressure plane.
 A combination of electrically driven and natural gas pumps transfer water from the plants into the distribution system.
-There are nine elevated storage tanks and nine ground storage tanks with a combined capacity of 47.7 million gallons.
-A tenth elevated tank is currently under construction.
+There are ten elevated storage tanks and nine ground storage tanks with a combined capacity of 49.7 million gallons.
+An 11th elevated tank is currently under construction and will be on line by August 2010.

-The City's water distribution system is fully metered and consists of 1,402 miles of pipe.
+The City's water distribution system is fully metered and consists of 1,405 miles of pipe.
 The System includes concrete cylinder, cast iron, polyvinyl chloride (PVC), and ductile iron pipes with a minimum diameter of six inches.
 The entire System meets the minimum standards prescribed by the Texas Fire Insurance Commission, the United States Environmental Protection Agency and the Texas Commission on Environmental Quality (TCEQ).